Fancy France for your summer holidays? Here’s some of the best breaks to book

 Proximity undoubtedly plays a role, but the enduring appeal runs deeper.
 France's captivating landscapes, from picturesque rivers dotted with elegant chateaux to artist-inspiring mountain ranges, beckon travellers.
 The nation's celebrated culinary scene also keeps visitors returning for more.

 Need any more convincing?
-Here are a view more reason to knock on our neighbours’ doors this summer.
+Here are a few more reason to knock on our neighbours’ doors this summer.

 Cultural happenings in French Flanders